klappdev/jpml/README.md

    }
 ```

 Using this library developer can write in the following way.
+Using Java 11 feature, we can deduce
+types deconstruct parameters.

 ```Java
    import org.kl.state.Else;